What is an internship?

 What is a micro-internship?

-A micro-internship is different to an internship and can be viewed as a learning and development opportunity which usually lasts no longer than one week.
-Each placement offers the opportunity to observe and assist with a notable project.
-The aim of these short-term placements is to enhance students’ employability skills, add to their CV, and offer them an opportunity to make new professional contacts.
+A micro-internship is different to an internship and can be viewed as a learning and development opportunity which lasts no longer than one week.
+Each micro-internship offers the opportunity to observe and assist with a notable project.
+The aim of these short-term learning and development opportunities is to enhance students’ employability skills, add to their CV, and to develop new professional contacts.
 Micro-internships will also give students an insight into a particular sector.
-Placements can be research-based or professional.

-Are internship programmes more valuable than other types of work experience?
+How are internship programmes different from other types of work experience?

-Formal internship programmes are typically found in larger and more established organisations.
-Such programmes allow employers to offer recurring work experience opportunities (annually, bi-annually, etc) that receive many applications and often have large numbers of people taking part.
-Having a formalised process makes it easier for employers to manage the recruitment, assessment and also the work experience itself.
+Formal internship programmes are typically found in larger, more established organisations.
+Such programmes allow employers to offer recurring work experience opportunities (annually, bi-annually, etc.) that receive many applications and often have large numbers of people taking part.
+This formalised process makes it easier for employers to manage the recruitment, assessment and the internship itself.
 However, this is not the only way to gain good and relevant work experience and these programmes don’t exist in some sectors.

-Some internships are awarded based on a competitive entry process and this can add value to their place on your CV.
+Some internships have a competitive entry process, so this can add value to their place on your CV.
 For some organisations, these internship programmes (often for penultimate year students) are a way for them to ‘try you out’ and can result in a job offer when you have finished university.
 Or they can serve as a fast track for any graduate job application you might make to the organisation.

 Are internships available in all sectors?

-In some sectors internships are uncommon, and it’s good to remember that you can acquire the benefits of good work experience through vacation jobs, volunteering, insight events and shadowing too.
-The ‘best’ work experience for you, is what fits best with what you’re hoping to gain from the experience.
-Read about experience opportunities typically on offer in different sectors on our sector-specific information pages.
+In some sectors, internships are uncommon, but you should remember that you can acquire the benefits of good work experience through vacation jobs, volunteering, insight events and work shadowing too.
+The ‘best’ work experience for you, is the one which aligns with your personal goals and aspirations.
+Read about the work experience opportunities typically on offer in different sectors on our sector-specific information pages.

 Some of the competitive internship schemes simply have different titles, such as ‘vacation schemes’ (for solicitors), ‘mini-pupillages’ (for barristers) or ‘summer analyst schemes’ (banking and finance).